-47. Furthermore, elephants have been shown to vocally imitate the sounds they hear around them, from the engines of passing trucks (see for example Trunk-Like-Call) and the calls of other species to the commands of human zookeepers (Poole et al. 2005, Stoeger et al. 2012).
-Imitating another's behavior demonstrates a sense of self, as it is necessary to understand how one's own behavior relates to the behavior of others.

-48. Experimental evidence demonstrates that African elephants recognize the importance of visual attentiveness of the intended recipient (in this case, human experimenters) of gestural communication (Smet & Byrne 2014), further supporting the conclusion that elephants' gestural communication is intentional and purposeful.
+- 47. Furthermore, elephants have been shown to vocally imitate the sounds they hear around them, from the engines of passing trucks (see for example Trunk-Like-Call) and the calls of other species to the commands of human zookeepers (Poole et al. 2005, Stoeger et al. 2012).
+Imitating another's behavior demonstrates a sense of self, as it is necessary to understand how one's own behavior relates to the behavior of others. - 48.
+Experimental evidence demonstrates that African elephants recognize the importance of visual attentiveness of the intended recipient (in this case, human experimenters) of gestural communication (Smet & Byrne 2014), further supporting the conclusion that elephants' gestural communication is intentional and purposeful.
 Furthermore, the ability to understand the visual attentiveness and perspective of others is crucial for empathy and mental-state understanding.
+We now know that they use this ability in their daily lives to create and use names for one another (Pardo et al 2024).